 Before reading this article, make sure you understand pulley systems and the alternative rigging techniques we’ve described previously.
 These are the common systems used when tensioning highlines.
 Many say tensioning a highline is not much different than tensioning any other slackline.
 But often the circumstances of hanging in a harness or sitting on the edge of a cliff make it a little more tricky and precarious.
 In this article we are going to review the alternative tensioning methods as applied to highline rigging as well as discuss main and backup line tensioning practices.
 Furthermore, we strongly advise against using ratchets on highlines, as they can fail and release under the shockloads experienced during leashfalls and catches.

-Highlines are most often softpointed to eliminate as many “failure modes” or links in the system as possible.
-At times this can prove difficult to accomplish due to the location of the rig.
-Sometimes it involves extending the LineGrip and system far out on the highline.
+Highlines are commonly softpointed to streamline the derigging process.
+A soft release (red webbing pictured above) is wrapped a minimum of 5 times around the RamLock and rigging masterpoint.
+This keep you from having to put the LineGrip back on the highline when detensioning.
+Putting on the LineGrip and detensioning with pulleys can often prove difficult to accomplish due to the location of the rig and how far out the linegrip must extend to release the webbing from each anchor.
 It can be precarious to say the least.
 Always remember to be connected to the anchor with a safety lanyard when dangling off cliff edges.
 More accidents happen from scrambling around at the anchor than on the highline.

 These systems are a great way to tension highlines when you’re not trying to achieve high amounts of tension.
 The benefit to these systems being minimal gear and you there’s generally no limit on sag (minus obstacles).
 These methods are great when low tension is the perfect tension.